mecid/mecid.github.io/_posts/2023-07-11-unidirectional-flow-in-swift.md

 All we need to do is to create an initial state and call the *reduce* function with the particular action.
 Then, we can verify that the new state returned by the *reduce* function contains all the required changes.

 #### Previewable
 This approach works great with Xcode previews.
 You can create multiple previews with different initial states.
 For example, one for the empty list and another for the list of products.
+There is no need for mocking protocols because the state is a simple struct you can create and put into the store to render in the view.

 ```swift
 #Preview {